ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

 10. Display the logs of a running instance of the `demo2` jobrun.
 You can use the `jobrun get --name demo2` command to display details of this jobrun including the instances of the jobrun.
-In this example, display the logs of the running instance of `demo2-0-0` where `demo2` is the jobrun name, `0` is the arrayindex and `0` is the retryindex.
+In this example, display the logs of the running instance of `demo2-0-0` where `demo2` is the jobrun name, `0` is the `arrayindex` and `0` is the `retryindex`.
 Notice in the output the `certificate`, `username`, and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.

     ```
     ibmcloud ce jobrun logs --instance demo2-0-0